Giacky/NLPProject/README.md

 ## Acknowledgments

-* We want to acknowledge nobody, we are alone, the world is evil and only darkness is awaiting us in an infinitely deep abyss
+* We want to acknowledge nobody, we are alone, the world is evil and only darkness is awaiting us in an infinitely deep abyss  ..and there is no god